jam-mar/Csharp_for_Typescript_Developers/README.md

 ## Linked Project Repository

-This course content is directly linked to a **full-stack woodworking project** built with C#, .NET, ASP.NET Core, and React.
-The project is a tool to help woodworkers, furniture makers, and cabinet makers plan, visualize in 3D, and share their designs.
+This course content is directly linked to a **full-stack share trading application** built with C#, .NET, ASP.NET Core, and React.
+The project is a comprehensive trading platform that allows users to pull real-time market data, analyze stock performance, execute trades, and manage their investment portfolios.

-🔗 **[Woodworking Project Repository](https://github.com/jam-mar/woodworking-planner)** *(link will be updated when project repo is created)*
+🔗 **[Share Trading Project Repository](https://github.com/jam-mar/share-trading-platform)** _(link will be updated when project repo is created)_

 ### How the Repositories Work Together